 Dayjob Recruitment specialises in connecting skilled professionals with leading roles in the stonemasonry industry and ensuring a perfect match between top-tier talent and employers seeking to enhance their workforce with individuals committed to safety and excellence in craftsmanship.

 Dayjob Recruitment prioritizes in our hiring process that our candidates possess the necessary skills, a strong commitment to safety and an understanding of its importance in safeguarding our company’s reputation and maintaining a durable workforce.
-Our applicant screening includes targeted questions designed to evaluate their awareness and commitment to safety practices concerning safety measures such as:
+For those looking to become a stonemason, our applicant screening includes targeted questions designed to evaluate their awareness and commitment to safety practices concerning safety measures such as:

 Are you a job seeker looking for your next big opportunity?
 Click below to see how we can assist you in finding the perfect role.